Incredible innovations that are changing travel as we know it

 Hastings Contemporary

-The COVID-19 pandemic saw museums, galleries and attractions across the UK shut their doors – but one East Sussex gallery was determined to keep its art accessible to visitors.
-Enter the Hastings Contemporary Robot, a video-conferencing bot that allows visitors to explore the gallery from the comfort of home.
-He's seen here before a work by Quentin Blake.
+When the pandemic shuttered museums, galleries and attractions around the world, one British gallery in particular found an innovative way of keeping its art accessible to visitors.
+Hastings Contemporary, a gallery in East Sussex, introduced virtual tours led by a video-conferencing bot that allowed visitors to explore the gallery from the comfort of home.
+It's seen here before a work by Quentin Blake.

 Robot museum tours